boi4/libpfasst-doc/content/libpfasst/_index.md

 * The current block number (note that this information is not strictly required for the algorithm, but can be useful for logging)
 * The solution of the previous block (= the initial condition for this block)

-Implicitly, the size of a block and the step to be worked on are contained in the size of the communicator and the rank of a process in this communicator.
+Implicitly, the size of a block and the relative time step to work on are contained in the size of the communicator and the rank of a process in this communicator.

 This state sharing is implemented in the `pf_dynprocs_sync_state` routine in the `pf_dynprocs.f90` file using a broadcast from rank 0 over the `pf%comm%comm` communicator (which was derived from the main pset).
 The routine assumes that both old and new processes are already merged into a single communicator stored in `pf%comm`.